harshankur/officeParser/README.md

 #### Update
+* 2023/04/07 - Added typings to methods to help with Typescript projects.
 * 2022/12/28 - Added command line method to use officeParser with or without installing it and instantly get parsed content on the console.
 * 2022/12/10 - Fixed memory leak issues, bugs related to parsing open document files and improved error handling.
 * 2021/11/21 - Added promise way to existing callback functions.